FAQ — Current Students

 What services are available to pre-professional students at Purdue University?

-The Center for Pre-Professional Advising works with all Purdue students who are considering a professional career path.
+The Pre-Professional Advising office works with all Purdue students who are considering a professional career path.
 Our services include individual advising, group workshops, assistance with the application process, and a professional file service that stores and distributes letters of recommendation you will need for applying to medical, dental or podiatry programs.

 What should I major in?